Skip to main content

 While Typklasse rates the vehicle, your SF-Klasse (Schadenfreiheitsklasse) rates you as a driver.
 This is your personal no-claims discount based on how long you have been driving without an accident.

 If you are a new driver in Germany, you start at SF-Klasse 0 (the highest cost).
 Each year without a claim moves you up.
 After 10+ years, you reach SF-Klasse 10 or higher.
-The discount is substantial -- drivers with SF-20+ pay as little as 25% of the base premium, while new drivers pay 130%.
+The discount is substantial over time: new drivers pay significantly more than experienced ones.
+The exact percentage varies by insurer.

 Important for expats: Your SF-Klasse moves with you when you switch insurers.
 It is tied to your driving history, not the vehicle.
 However, if you caused an accident, you drop 5-7 classes -- a penalty that follows you to any insurer.
 Some insurers offer "Backprotect" policies that limit penalty drops.